 Sheki Khan's Palace and the art of shebeke

-A guide to the Palace of the Sheki Khans, a UNESCO-listed masterpiece in northern Azerbaijan — its painted halls, the famous shebeke stained-glass windows made without nails or glue, and how to visit.
+The Palace of the Sheki Khans, a UNESCO-listed masterpiece — its painted halls and famous shebeke stained-glass windows made without nails or glue.

 The palace